javoeria/slack-dart/README.md

 );
 ```

 The usage of the `text` field changes depending on whether you're using `blocks`.
-If you are using `blocks`, this is used as a fallback string to display in notifications.
+If you're using `blocks`, this is used as a fallback string to display in notifications.
 If you aren't, this is the main body text of the message.
 It can be formatted as plain text, or with `mrkdwn`.

 ## Blocks

 Blocks are a series of components that can be combined to create visually rich and compellingly interactive messages.
 [Block Kit](https://api.slack.com/reference/block-kit) can make your app's communication clearer while also giving you consistent opportunity to interact with and assist users.

-- `ActionsBlock` A block that is used to hold multiple interactive elements.
+- `ActionsBlock` Holds multiple interactive elements.
-- `ContextBlock` Used for contextual info, which can include both images and text.
+- `ContextBlock` Provides contextual info, which can include both images and text.
-- `DividerBlock` A content divider used to visually separate pieces of info inside of a message.
+- `DividerBlock` Visually separates pieces of info inside of a message.
-- `FileBlock` Used with remote files to display info about the attached files.
+- `FileBlock` Displays info about remote files.
-- `HeaderBlock` A larger-sized text block used as a header.
+- `HeaderBlock` Displays a larger-sized text block.
-- `ImageBlock` A simple image block, designed to make those cat photos really pop.
+- `ImageBlock` Displays an image.
-- `InputBlock` A block that collects information from users in a multitude of ways.
+- `InputBlock` Collects information from users via block elements.
-- `SectionBlock` Display text or combine text with interactive elements and images.
-- `VideoBlock` A block designed to display those cool cat videos.
+- `RichTextBlock` Displays formated, structured representation of text.
+- `SectionBlock` Displays text, possibly alongside block elements.
+- `VideoBlock` Displays an embedded video player.

 Individual blocks can be stacked together to create complex visual layouts.